damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 Enter Let's Encrypt:

-    Let’s Encrypt is a new Certificate Authority:
+>    Let’s Encrypt is a new Certificate Authority:
-    It’s free, automated, and open.
+>    It’s free, automated, and open.
-    Get Started (Public Beta)
+>    Get Started (Public Beta)

-Since [December 2015][publicbeta] anyone can get a free certificate from this new Certificate Authority in the comfort of your terminal.
+Since [December 2015][publicbeta] anyone can get a free certificate from this new Certificate Authority from the comfort of your terminal.

 ## Implementation